NathanLewis/surefair/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Solidity Contracts

+### Contracts in insurance.sol

+### Oracle:
+The base-contract for Agent who implements quoting facility for a specific insurable asset.

+### CropOracle:
+Example implementation of an Oracle for crop-based insurance.

+### MacBookOracle:
+Example implementation of an Oracle for Macbook laopt insurance.

+### Syndicate:
+Insurance contracts are underwritten using a syndicated fund-pool per asset type.
+Funds for each syndicate is crowd-sourced from a collection of investors / underwriters, who purchase crypto-tokens for the desired amount of investment.
+Issuance of a new insurance policy is fully collateralised from the fund pool, and the corresponding amount is transferred to an escrow account (SFEscrow).

+### UserData:
+[TODO]

+### Contracts in SFEscrow.sol

+### SFEscrow:
+Holds total funding collateral for all open policies belongs to agiven Syndicate Conract.
+Collateral corresponds to a given policy is released to the Syndicate pool when a policy is expired, or redeemed to the client if the claim is made during the policy period.

+## Process Flow
+[TODO]

+## Future Enhancements
+[TODO]

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).